 I’ve followed Taylor Swift’s career for some time now.
-I’ve always enjoyed her music, and when I met my wife, Angela I found that she was a Taylor Swift super-fan.
-Thus, Taylor Swift’s music has been ever-present in our life.
+I’ve always enjoyed her music, and Taylor Swift’s music has been ever-present in my life.
 Generally speaking, women are “allowed” to love Taylor Swift, and men can only like her “ironically.”
 I personally have never liked her “ironically.”
-I’ve always liked her music genuinely, and found her to be a very talented Pop artist.
+I’ve always liked her music genuinely and found her to be a very talented Pop artist.
 I liked her as a person, and I enjoyed the things she stood for.
 I have a lot of respect for the fact that she’s built her brand on her own, writes all her own music, and told her former label Big Machine Records to take their corporate bullshit and shove it.
-Taylor Swift is a self-made artist, who stands on her own two feet, now owns her entire catalog, and controls her entire creative process without label, or corporate intervention.
+Taylor Swift is a self-made artist, who stands on her own two feet, now owns her entire catalog, and controls her entire creative process without a label, or corporate intervention.
 To me, that is highly impressive.
 Especially for someone only 31 years of age.

 I had sort of forgotten about Taylor Swift, but suddenly, in 2019 I heard she had released a new album called Lover.
 Given how strange her last album had left me feeling, I had low expectations.
 However, upon my first listen of the album, I was pleasantly surprised.
 It seemed in the two years since Reputation had been released, Taylor Swift had grown significantly.
 She seemed to have left the anger behind.
 I had heard that she had managed to get out from under the thumb of Big Machine Records, and an apparently slimy, and controlling manager, and was finally taking control of her career as an artist.
 Regardless of the reason, Lover conveyed emotional maturity, growth and depth.
 The album was not a quick Pop blip on the radar, but played more as a sprawling retro-styled Dream Pop delight.
 Apparently many agreed with me, because the album set the Guinness World Record for biggest-selling studio album by a solo artist, selling over 3.2 million pure copies worldwide in 2019.
 Furthermore, the album appeared on several year-end best lists, with both Rolling Stone and Variety Magazine naming it the best album of the year.
 Taylor Swift called the album “A love letter to love itself.”
 The album celebrated the full spectrum of love, using lighter and brighter tones, which was a noticeable, appreciated, and apparently intended departure from the dark and aggressive Reputation.